 - Right-click on the page, then select Inspect to open the code view.

-- Click on the symbol in the top left of the code view to enable the selection of code elements.
+- Click the symbol in the top left of the code view to enable the selection of code elements.

-- Then, click on the element you want to style.
-The element is automatically marked in the window showing the HTML structure, and you can then simply copy the required class.
+- Click the element you want to style.
+This automatically highlights the element in the HTML view.
+You can then copy the required class.
+For example, the category buttons belong to the ".category-btn" class.

-Element: Header Background Image
+Element: Header background image

 - Class for calling up the element: .background-image-wrapper